pepsiduoduo/ccwebapp/README.md

 Use Maven to build: $ mvn clean install

-run the application by executing:
+run the application by executing: $ java -jar target/csye6225-0.0.1-SNAPSHOT.jar

-The server will be run at , test can be done using Postman.
+The server will be run at  http://localhost:8081/ , test can be done using Postman.

 ## Deploy Instructions

-PostSQL port is default .
+PostSQL port is default 3306 .

 Server: server side as RESTful architectural style.
-As a default, it is listening at
+As a default, it is listening at http://localhost:8081/

 ## Running Tests